 - 1. bootorder_settings.ini: Set boot order in UEFI. - 2. nodes.ini: Show how many nodes in a legacy multinode system or in an IMM-based system multinode partition. - 3. save_config.ini: Save configurations of IMM system.
 You can apply the configurations to another systems remotely via "asu replicate config" command. - 4. show_groups.ini: View all available setting groups support on an IMM based system. - 5. show_values.ini: View values of all settings. - 6. staticip_settings.ini: Set static IP of IMM.
-You can change the IP information in this file to meet their demand. - 7. baud_rate.ini: Set baud rate of serial port in UEFI.
+You can change the IP information in this file to meet their demand. - 7. baud_rate.ini: Set baud rate of serial port in uEFI.
 You can change the value of baud rate in this file to meet demand.

-For the static IP configuration, change the IP information in staticip_settings.ini, and then use the scenario ini file Asu_Config_Only_x64_StaticIP.ini to create the ISO as follow: SGTKWinPE.cmd ScenarioINIs\Local\ASU_Config_Only_x64_StaticIP.ini
+For the static IP configuration, change the IP information in staticip_settings.ini, and then use the scenario ini file Asu Config Only x64 StaticIP.ini to create the ISO as follow: SGTKWinPE.cmd ScenarioINIs\Local\ ASU_Config_Only_x64_StaticIP.ini

-For the boot order setting, change the boot order information in the bootorder_settings.ini file, and then use the scenario ini file Asu_Config_Only_x64_BootOrder.ini to create ISO as follows: SGTKWinPE.cmd ScenarioINIs\Local\ASU_Config_Only_x64_BootOrder.ini
+For the boot order setting, change the boot order information in bootorder_settings.ini, and then use the scenario ini file Asu Config Only x64 BootOrder.ini to create ISO as follow: SGTKWinPE.cmd ScenarioINIs\Local\ASU_Config_Only_x64_BootOrder.ini